 The Rainy Season is Here.
-How Much Does Rain Affect Car Accidents?
+How Much Does it Affect Rain Car Accidents?

 The rainy season is here in the Pacific Northwest if our five-day weather forecast is any indication.
 We don’t get the most rain of all the states in total inches but we sure have a lot of drizzly days that keep our roadways wet.
-We know that weather plays an important role in road conditions and the accident rate but the question is, how much does rain affect car accidents?
+While weather impacts road conditions and accident rates, how much rain affects car accidents is the question.

 If you were injured in a wet weather accident because of the negligence of another driver, you should speak to a car accident attorney as soon as you have received appropriate medical care.
 The injury lawyer can assess the details of your accident and injuries and discuss your legal rights.
 If your case is taken on, the lawyer will fight for a fair settlement on your behalf.